remap/ndnfs-port/README.md

 </pre>
 will serve content in mount point /tmp/ndnfs, using prefix "/ndn/broadcast/ndnfs", writing logs to ndnfs-server.log, and using ndnfs.db as database file in running directory.

-To test this, please make sure that you have NFD, NDNFS-server and NDNFS running.
+For a quick test, please make sure that you have NFD, NDNFS-server and NDNFS running.
 Assuming that the default configuration is used, you can do
 <pre>
     $ echo "Hello, world!" > /tmp/ndnfs/test.txt
     $ ndn-tlv-peek -pf /ndn/broadcast/ndnfs/test
 </pre>
 to see the file test.txt being served over NDN.
+(We recommend using the Firefox addon client to test NDNFS.)

 ### NDNFS-client